cropsgg/Course-Schedule-Optimizer/README.md

 - **Smart Scheduling Algorithm**: Uses a greedy algorithm to optimize course placement
 - **Building Structure Support**: Built specifically for Building AB3 with 7 floors and 15 rooms per floor
 - **Class Type Handling**: Supports both Theory (1 slot) and Lab (2 slots) classes
+- **Multiple Classes Per Week**: Schedule 1-5 classes per week for each course, with intelligent distribution
+- **Consistent Room Assignment**: Option to keep the same room for all classes of a course
 - **Time Structure**: Implements 50-minute slots with 5-minute breaks from 8:00 AM to 7:20 PM
 - **Extra-mural Hour**: Automatically blocks 1:20 PM - 2:00 PM for extra-mural activities
 - **Teacher Room Reservation**: Reserves rooms 14 and 15 on each floor for teachers